Hi. Welcome to my page. Here you will find a mix of my engineering and art projects.

-This model illustrates a property of hyperbola and twisted cylinders.
+This model illustrates a unique property of hyperbola and twisted cylinders.
 A tilted rod revolved around an axis will create the contour of a hyperbola.
-It is completely 3d printed in one part and requires no assembly.
+This model is completely 3d printed as one part and requires no assembly.

 Apollo 9 was launched in 1969.
 For the first time ever, the lunar module and all the other subsystems that would later be used in the moon landing, were tested.
 Two spacewalks (EVAs) were also performed during the mission.

-This area got destroyed during the great fire of 1916.
-This lead to a design contest where architects and artists had to determine how the future town square should look like.
+The area got destroyed during the great fire of 1916.
+A design contest was announced, where architects and artists had to determine how the future town square should look like.
 The winner of the competition was Finn Berner (1892-1947).
-He completed his degree in architecture at the now Norwegian University of Science and Technology.
+He completed his degree in architecture at the Norwegian University of Science and Technology.
 Berner created the town square in the style of neoclassisism, recognized by its simplicity and smooth facades.

-In the 1700s you couldfind Bergen's main pillory here, where criminals were tied and publicly punished by flagellation.
+In the 1700s, it was the home of Bergen's main pillory, where criminals were tied and publicly punished by flagellation.
 Today it is replaced by a maritime monument to honor Norwegian seafarers and maritime activity.
 The monument consists of square rock configured in a pyramide-like formation surrounded by 12 life size sculptures and a pool.

-Between 'Hegreneset' and 'Skuteviken' lies a series of old boathouses and storehouses.
+Sandviken is filled with old boathouses and storehouses.
 These were originally used to store merchandise, primarily dried fish.
-The oldest houses in 'Sandviken' are dated to the middle of the 1600s.
-Like many other locations in Bergen it has been possible to buy fish directly for fishermen, a popular activity even today.
+The oldest houses in Sandviken are dated to the middle of the 1600s.
+Like many other locations in Bergen it has been possible to buy fish directly from fishermen, a popular activity even today.

 The Central Park in Bergen, Norway.
-Here you can see the iconic pavilion at the center of the park, raised in 1888, surrounded by statues to honor people such as Edvard Grieg and Harald Sæverud.
+Here you can see the iconic pavilion at the center of the park, raised in 1888 and surrounded by statues to honor Edvard Grieg and Harald Sæverud.
 In the background you can see a part of the local art museum, containing artworks by Edvard Munch, Hans Gude, J. C. Dahl, Picasso, Christian Krogh, Nikolai Astrup, and more.